Open topic with navigation

 5. Name: Used when 'assigning the cycles' you create on this screen to a provider who will be working the cycle.
 You'll need to enter a 'Name' before you can start making adjustments to this cycle.

 Example: Names you could use for your 'Monthly Cycles'.
 Off for *** Shifts every Last Fri.
 You could rename this to Off for Day Shifts every Last Fri.

 6. Comment: Text entry area, which can optionally be used to add a comment to the day of the cycle.
 For example, assume that you routinely schedule a physician meeting in the evening of the second Thursday of each month.
 You have created a month based cycle that marks off your full time physicians for all evening shifts on every second Thursday of each month, so that they can attend the meeting.
 All of the affected providers have been assigned that cycle.
-If desired, you can now also enter Physician Meeting or similar comment (up to 25 characters in length) and this will be automatically added as a comment to the published 'individual schedule' or 'master schedule' for each provider assigned to that cycle.
+If desired, you can now also enter Physician Meeting or similar comment (up to 25 characters in length) and this will be automatically added as a comment to the published 'individual schedule' or 'main schedule' for each provider assigned to that cycle.

 7. Occurrence in year: The occurrence of 'Monthly Cycle' can be set to every month, specific months within a quarter ('1st month', '2nd month', '3rd month'), specific month within a year, or based on a recurring number of months.

 Months in quarter: Select '1st month', '2nd month' or '3rd month' to indicate quarterly.
 This selection will be used in conjunction with the 'Occurrence in month' and 'Day of the Week' entry to select the day affected by the cycle, as in First Saturday of the month, Second Thursday of the month, or Last Tuesday of the month.